UK and U.S. regulators build Brexit 'bridge' for derivatives

 Carney said splitting the market could bump up costs for users by 20 billion euros.

 The London derivatives market could not be readily replicated anywhere else, Giancarlo said.
-“London is and will remain a key global centre for derivatives trading and clearing for a long time to come.”
+“London is and will remain a key global center for derivatives trading and clearing for a long time to come.”

 Reporting by Huw Jones and David Milliken, Editing by Catherine Evans